AlbertP3/FlashCards/README.md

 - csv_sniffer: allows use of custom separators eg. ';,'.
 Defaults to a comma if turned off
 - after_face: text to be displayed after *Language* cards range is exceeded
 - RECOMMENDATIONS: key-value pairs specyfing encouraging texts for recommend_new entries
-- FAV: determines behaviour of the Favourite button

 ## Known Bugs